Maikel Garcia Player Props: Royals vs. Rays

-On Friday, Maikel Garcia (hitting .350 in his past 10 games) and the Kansas City Royals face the Tampa Bay Rays, whose starting pitcher will be Zach Eflin.
-First pitch is at 6:40 PM ET.
+The Kansas City Royals, including Maikel Garcia and his .538 slugging percentage in past 10 games, including three extra-base hits but no home run), take on starter Yonny Chirinos and the Tampa Bay Rays at Tropicana Field, Saturday at 4:10 PM ET.

-In his most recent game, he strung together two hits (going 2-for-4 with an RBI) against the Rays.
+In his most recent game he had a one-hit showing (1-for-3) against the Rays.

 Maikel Garcia Game Info & Props vs. the Rays